Buffalo Memorial Auditorium: Major Indoor Lacrosse League

 The Buffalo Bandits of Major Indoor Lacrosse League played in the Aud from the 1992 season until the arena's closure.
 Winners of the MILL title in 1992, 1993, and 1996, the Bandits are now a member of the National Lacrosse League and play at KeyBank Center.

 Soccer

 Major Soccer League

 Major Soccer League's Buffalo Stallions attracted 11,028 to their home debut at the Aud against the Philadelphia Fever on December 7, 1979.
 The team played in the venue until 1984.
 Soccer legend Eusébio notably finished his career playing for the Stallions in their inaugural season.

 National Professional Soccer League

 The Aud was home to the Buffalo Blizzard of the National Professional Soccer League from 1992 to 1996.

 Tennis

-World Team Tennis

 In 1974, the Toronto-Buffalo Royals of World Team Tennis called the Aud home for one season.

 Figure skating

-Ice Capades
+The Auditorium has hosted numerous notable figure skating events: